Why Every Pet Owner Needs A Hallway Pet Gate Now

 1. Freestanding Pet Gates

 Freestanding gates are portable and do not require permanent installation.
 They rely on weighted bases or multiple panels to provide stability.
 For hallways, freestanding gates offer versatility because they can be moved easily between different locations or rooms.
-However, their stability depends heavily on weight and design, making them less suitable for large or highly energetic pets that may knock them over.
-They are ideal for temporary use, renters, or those who prefer no wall attachments.

 2. Wall-Mounted Pet Gates